Should I Become an Associate Professor?

 Once one has advanced to the position of associate professor, he or she might be eligible for tenure, which is a contractual stipulation that states that he or she cannot be fired without just cause.
 In addition to meeting education and experience requirements, associate professors who are eligible for tenure may be evaluated by a committee.
 This committee will review their teaching and research records as well as their service to the college or university.
 However, the BLS notes that postsecondary institutions are increasingly moving away from tenure, instead creating more adjunct and part-time positions.

-Within a college or university, an associate professor is a highly educated researcher and lecturer, with at least a master's degree and several years of experience, that makes about $72,000 a year to instruct students, mediate classroom dialogue, score assignments and develop lesson plans, as well as publish scholarly journal articles.
+Within a college or university, an associate professor is a highly educated researcher and lecturer, with at least a master's degree and several years of experience.
+They instruct students, mediate classroom dialogue, score assignments and develop lesson plans, as well as publish scholarly journal articles.
+According to U.S. Bureau of Labor Statistics in 2018, the median wage for for postsecondary teachers, all other was $65,660.